stvnmbr1/hassio_focustronic/README.md

 Focustronic integration for homeassistant

 *WORK IN PROGRESS*
+CODE CLEANUP ON THE TODOLIST

 HACS installation available with GUI config token still needed in configuration.yaml for now please enter correct token in gui for future reference

+only dosetronic available for now since i lack the hardware; for now feel free to send me some jsons for other devices (without sensitive data eg. serialnumber)

 configuration.yml